Sterling submachine gun: History

 After the war, with large numbers of Sten guns in the inventory, there was little interest in replacing them with a superior design.
 However, in 1947, a competitive trial between the Patchett, an Enfield design, a new BSA design and an experimental Australian design was held, with the Sten for comparison.
 The trial was inconclusive but was followed by further development and more trials.
-Eventually, the Patchett design won and the decision was made in 1951 for the British Army to adopt it.
+Eventually, the Patchett design won, and the decision was made in 1951 for the British Army to adopt it.
 It started to replace the Sten in 1953 as the "Sub-Machine Gun L2A1".
 Its last non-suppressed variation was the L2A3 but the model changes were minimal throughout its development life.

+The price of an L2A3 in 1955 was £19.50, which is about £ when adjusted for inflation.

 Sterling submachine guns with minor cosmetic alterations were used in the production of the Star Wars films as props for the E-11 blaster rifle used by Imperial Stormtroopers.
 More drastically altered Sterlings were used as DH-17 blaster pistols in the hands of Rebel Alliance soldiers, though this weapon was mostly depicted via resin replicas that were cast from a "hero" prop and only a few live-firing Sterlings were modified compared to those used as E-11s.
 The E-11 itself would later come to be depicted by non-firing Sterling replicas, namely Model Gun Corporation replicas, which were used in Return of the Jedi and S&T Sterling L2A1 airsoft guns which have been used from Rogue One onwards.